snotskie/ttrpg/site/src/monstrosities.md

 Additionally, you may have your Monstrosities enter Endeavors with a number of Blessings.

+## Monstrous Evergreen Abilities

+Monstrosities can Help and Super-Help just as other characters.
+However, they cannot perform Preparedness Checks.

 ## Monstrous Abilities

-Then this ability cannot be activated again until you spend ①②③④⑤Ⓧ to recharge it.

 **$X$ Resistance:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.